JMU Libraries Offers Resources to Support Teaching, Learning, and Research with Artificial Intelligence (AI)

 We invite you to contact us for consultation or support, and to engage with the learning resources we’ve created and assembled here:

-- Artificial Intelligence in Education – a faculty-oriented guide created by JMU Libraries to share best practices and help instructors explore the use of AI in teaching and learning.
+- Artificial Intelligence in Education is a faculty-oriented guide created by JMU Libraries to share best practices and help instructors explore the use of AI in teaching and learning.
 This guide includes sections like academic integrity, with sample syllabus statements and class assignments.

-- We also recommend this Student Guide to Artificial Intelligence from the Imagining the Digital Future Center, which provides a manual to help students “become skilled in using AI comfortably, effectively, safely and ethically.”
+- Student guide: We also recommend this Student Guide to Artificial Intelligence from the Imagining the Digital Future Center, which provides a manual to help students “become skilled in using AI comfortably, effectively, safely and ethically.”

 As always, your JMU Libraries colleagues are here to help with your research, teaching, and learning needs related to emerging technologies and information literacy!
 Please reach out.